According to the National Retail Federation 71.5 % Americans will spend almost $8 billion during Halloween in 2012.

 Google is the prime example of this concept – they have a doodle for just about everything.
 You may not be Google, but you can have some fun with your logo, or even with other branding elements

-So if you are sending out mailers or printing out flyers, why not make them Halloween themed?
+So if you are sending out mailers or making flyers, why not make them Halloween themed?
 Ditto with the design of newsletters: it doesn’t take much time to whip up an appropriate design (take the design from point #1) and change the language from your usual tone (unless you are running a haunted house, in which case you don’t need to change anything.)

 3. Offer special Halloween discounts